mpv-player/mpv/DOCS/man/options.rst

     :no:    Don't automatically load external subtitle files.
     :exact: Load the media filename with subtitle file extension (default).
     :fuzzy: Load all subs containing media filename.
-    :all:   Load all subs in the current and ``--sub-file-path`` directories.
+    :all:   Load all subs in the current and ``--sub-file-paths`` directories.

 ``--sub-codepage=<codepage>``
     You can use this option to specify the subtitle codepage. uchardet will be